trallnag/token2go-server/CONTRIBUTING.md

 ### Pre-commit <!-- omit in toc -->

 Tool written in Python used for maintaining Git hooks.
-Must be installed beforehand.

 - <https://pre-commit.com/>